pleiadesian/ceph-rados-demo/README.md

-we just connected to the rados cluster we just created a new pool named hello_world_pool we just created an ioctx for our pool we just wrote new object hello_object, with contents hello world we read our object hello_object, and got back 11 bytes with contents hello world
+we just connected to the rados cluster we just created a new pool named hello_world_pool we just created an ioctx for our pool we just wrote new object HelloWorld, with contents HelloWorld we read our object HelloWorld, and got back 11 bytes with contents HelloWorld
 ```